cybercongress/go-cyber/docs/cyberd.md

 > Illustration

-We must bind computational, storage and broadband supply of relevance machine with maximised demand of queries.

-Computation and storage in case of basic relevance machine can be easily predicted based on broadband, but broadband require limiting mechanism.
-Broadband limit can be imported from [/docs](https://github.com/cybercongress/cyberd/blob/master/docs/bandwidth.md).
-CYB tokens must appears here.
+We must bind computational, storage and bandwidth supply of relevance machine with maximised demand of queries.
+Computation and storage in case of basic relevance machine can be easily predicted based on bandwidth, but bandwidth require limiting mechanism.

+Todo: Bandwidth limit must be imported from [/docs](https://github.com/cybercongress/cyberd/blob/master/docs/bandwidth.md).

+Todo: CYB tokens appears here.

 ## Relevance machine

 Relevance machine is a machine that transition knowledge graph state based on some reputation score of agents.

-This machine is enable simple construction for search question querying and answers delivering.
+This machine enables simple construction for search question querying and answers delivering.

 The reputation score is projected on every agent's cyberlink.
 Agents abuse is prevented by a simple rule: one content address can be voted by a token only once.
 So it does not matter for ranking from how much accounts you voted.
 Only sum of their balances matters.